TIS 684. Internship. (3 h)

 Through discussion-oriented sessions, simulations and testing, and talks given by guest speakers, this language-neutral course examines the origins and evolution of remote interpreting, including over-the-phone interpreting, video-mediated interpreting and remote simultaneous interpreting in community and conference settings.
 Students will explore issues in professionalism and ethics as well as future trends in remote interpreting.

 TIS 738.
-Editing and Revising for Translators.
+Editing, Revising and Post-editing.
 (3 h)

 TIS 742.
 Spanish Specialized Translation.
 (3 h)